SAIA Burgess PCD EtherSBus Client+Server communication module

 Theses refresh orders are processed with more priority than other “standard” polling-read, providing better responsiveness.
 A timeout can be passed to the read() function.
 Changing (writing) the remote data value is fully transparent

 The background manager try to be as reactive and idle as possible, keeping ressources for your application.
+Performance is really good, even with a lot of servers and/or items declared.
 We tried to trap most of the possible errors, allowing using this module to be used as a standalone service.
 Note that automatic SAIA address resolution is implemented, so that only remote IP address is required to register a remote node.
 If known, the SAIA station address can be given during registration (this will avoid the initial address resolution requests to get the server address).

 >>> server=node.servers.declare(host, lid=54, port=5050)

 As with items, servers can be declared by range for more convenience, by giving the ip address of the first server.
 The example below creates for you 10 servers (from 192.168.0.100 to 192.168.0.109, assigned with station addresses 200..209).

 Remember that declared servers can be retrieved at any time by lid or by ip address using the SAIAServers object